Geezering/ahmm/md_docs3/Early_Renaissance.md

 - **Men:** Doublets (close-fitting jackets), hose (tight trousers), long tunics, and hats or caps
 - **Women:**  Long dresses with fitted bodices, high waistlines, and elaborate sleeves; hair often covered or braided with decorative nets or veils
 # Artists and Period:
-- Giotto (active c
-- 1300–1337, often considered Proto-Renaissance but hugely influential on the Early Renaissance)[1]
+- Giotto (active c.
+1300–1337), often considered Proto-Renaissance but hugely influential on the Early Renaissance [1]
-- Duccio (active c
-- 1278–1319, Proto-Renaissance, but his innovations set the stage for later artists)
+- Duccio (active c.
+1278–1319), Proto-Renaissance, but his innovations set the stage for later artists
-- Masaccio (1401–1428, a key Early Renaissance painter)[1][3][6]
+- Masaccio (1401–1428), a key Early Renaissance painter[1][3][6]
-- Paolo Uccello (1397–1475, Early Renaissance, famous for his use of perspective)[1][4]
+- Paolo Uccello (1397–1475), Early Renaissance, famous for his use of perspective [1][4]
 ## Key Themes, Ideas, and Artistic Aspects
 ### Giotto
+#### Naturalism and Emotion:
-- **Naturalism and Emotion:** Giotto broke away from the flat, stylised figures of medieval art, giving his figures weight, volume, and real human emotion
+  Giotto broke away from the flat, stylised figures of medieval art, giving his figures weight, volume, and real human emotion
 - His frescoes, like those in the Scrovegni Chapel, show people with believable gestures and faces[1]
 - **Three-Dimensional Space:** He was one of the first to create the illusion of depth, making figures appear to stand in real space rather than float on a flat background[1]
 - **Storytelling:** Giotto’s scenes are clear and dramatic, making complex religious stories easy to understand through expressive poses and simple, powerful compositions
 ### Duccio
+## Transition from Medieval to Renaissance:
-- **Transition from Medieval to Renaissance:** Duccio’s work bridges the gap between the Gothic style and the new realism of the Renaissance, introducing softer lines and more naturalistic figures
+- Duccio’s work bridges the gap between the Gothic style and the new realism of the Renaissance, introducing softer lines and more naturalistic figures
+## Detailed Narrative Panels:
-- **Detailed Narrative Panels:** He often painted large altarpieces made up of many small panels, each telling a different part of a religious story
+- He often painted large altarpieces made up of many small panels, each telling a different part of a religious story
 - **Use of Colour and Texture:** Duccio used rich colours and delicate patterns to give his paintings a sense of beauty and luxury, while still moving towards more realistic space and figures
 ### Masaccio
 - **Pioneering Perspective:** Masaccio was the first to use linear perspective consistently, making his paintings look convincingly three-dimensional[1][4]